abhriyaroy/RxLowpoly/README.md

 <br>

 You can additionally supply `pointCount` as an optional float argument to each of the above methods depending on your needs.
-The default is `pointCount = 100f`<br>
+The default is `pointCount = 100`<br>

 A full implementation can be found in the app module of this repository.

 ## How to Contribute

 Please feel free to raise an issue incase you come across a bug or even if you have any minor suggestion.
-Also please raise a Pull Request if you've made any improvements which you feel should be incorporated into this library.
+Also, please raise a Pull Request if you've made any improvements which you feel should be incorporated into this library.

 ## About the Author
 ### Abhriya Roy